-In the Accelerated BSN Programs the comprehensive exams are included in the overall assessment of student knowledge in a designated course during the final semester of enrollment.
+In the Accelerated BSN Programs the comprehensive exams are included in the overall assessment of student knowledge in NURS 4391 -Synthesis of Nursing Knowledge.

 The minimum actual residence credit required of each undergraduate student is 30 hours at TTUHSC, including the final 15 hours in nursing courses taken for a grade.
 The remaining hours may include transfer credit and correspondence course work.
 Residence credit as used here means credit for work done while enrolled in and attending classes at TTUHSC and should not be confused with "residence" in the State of Texas for tuition purposes.